Error codes returned by the carrier on SMS or MMS

 Filtering in the United States and Canada can affect the delivery of your SMS and MMS messages.

-Where do the error codes appear in aNinja
+Where do error codes appear in aNinja

-When in the lead view, in the history section, you can see error in red on the right corner under the sent SMS or MMS.
+When in the lead view, in the history section, you can see “error” in red on the right corner under the sent SMS or MMS.

 Hover your mouse over “error” to see the error code.